hendkai/paperless_sort_low_quality_ollama/README.md

 """
 LOW_QUALITY_TAG_ID = 1  # Replace with the actual tag ID for low quality
 HIGH_QUALITY_TAG_ID = 2  # Replace with the actual tag ID for high quality
-MODEL_NAME = 'llama3'  # Replace with the actual model name to be used
+MODEL_NAME = 'llama2'  # Replace with the actual model name to be used
 MAX_DOCUMENTS = 5  # Set the maximum number of documents to process
+IGNORE_ALREADY_TAGGED = 'yes'  # Whether to ignore already tagged documents CONFIRM_PROCESS = 'yes'  # Whether to require confirmation before processing

 # Run the script
 if __name__ == '__main__':